School Name: Orchard Primary School

 - There are double doors strategically placed around the building to allow wheel chair access

-- There is a disabled toilet and a changing room
+- There is a disabled toilet.

 - As a school we are happy to discuss individual access requirements.